Can AI flag disease outbreaks faster than humans? Not quite

 What’s more, the mere mortals produced a similar alert only a half-hour behind the AI systems.

 For now, AI-powered disease-alert systems can still resemble car alarms — easily triggered and sometimes ignored.
-A network of medical experts and sleuthsmust still do the hard work ofsifting through rumors to piece together the fuller picture.
+A network of medical experts and sleuths must still do the hard work of sifting through rumors to piece together the fuller picture.
 It’s difficult to say what future AI systems, powered by ever larger datasets on outbreaks, may be able to accomplish.

-The first public alertoutside China about the novel coronavirus came on Dec.
+The first public alert outside China about the novel coronavirus came on Dec.
 30 from the automated HealthMap system at Boston Children’s Hospital.
 At 11:12 p.m. local time, HealthMap sent an alert about unidentified pneumonia cases in the Chinese city of Wuhan.
 The system, which scans online news and social media reports, ranked the alert’s seriousness as only 3 out of 5.
 It took days for HealthMap researchers to recognize its importance.

 Four hours before the HealthMap notice, New York epidemiologist Marjorie Pollack had already started working on her own public alert, spurred by a growing sense of dread after reading a personal email she received that evening.